hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.md

 Customers who have signed up to the MTD pilot can get support by contacting the dedicated Customer Support Team on 0300 322 9619 from 8am to 6pm Monday to Friday.

-The team aims to respond to queries that are not resolved at the point of contact within 2 days, and to provide further updates, if required, every 2 working days.
+We aim to respond to queries that are not resolved at the point of contact within 2 days, and to provide further updates, if required, every 2 working days.

 ## API lifecycle and deprecation